svenvg93/docs-speedtest-tracker/docs/getting-started/installation/docker-compose.md

 ??? tip "Running with unprivileged containers?"

-    Most Docker setups can send ICMP requests (used for connectivity checks) without needing elevated privileges.
-However, if your Docker user doesn't run with elevated permissions or doesn't belong to the Docker group, the ping check during speedtests may fail.
+    If your Docker user doesn't have elevated permissions, ping checks during speedtests may fail.
+See the [unprivileged containers troubleshooting guide](../../help/application-errors/#ping-checks-failing-with-unprivileged-containers) for the solution.

-    **Solution:**

-    Add the `NET_RAW` capability to allow ICMP requests:

-    ```yaml
-    services:
-      speedtest-tracker:
-        # ... other configuration
-        cap_add:
-          - NET_RAW
-    ```

-    **Security Options:**

-    If you have security options like `no-new-privileges:true` configured, these may also block ICMP requests.
-Remove any conflicting security options:

-    ```yaml
-    # Remove or comment out:
-    # security_opt:
-    #   - no-new-privileges:true
-    ```

 ## Environment Variables